- by Dr. Saxena's Clinic

 - Oct 07 2017

-Unlike everyday emotions, depression starts to disrupt their everyday activities, their sadness or unusual actions become persistent.
+Unlike common emotions, depression starts to disrupt their everyday activities, their sadness or unusual actions become persistent.
 Physical symptoms could be restlessness, changes in appetite leading to weight loss or excessive gain, fatigue and inability to sleep.

 Behavioral changes are most evident.
 They begin to withdraw from all social activities and stop playing with their peers.
 A significant dip in school performance and lack of concentration or interest is also observed.
 They are easily irritable and have this constant negativity and sense of worthlessness.